KyleKing/calcipy/docs/docs/MIGRATION.md

 `doit` excelled at clearly delineated task output and run summary, but `invoke` isn't designed that way.
 I would like to improve the CLI output, but the benefits are worth this tradeoff.

 calcipy `v0` was built on [doit](https://pypi.org/project/doit/) and thus required a `dodo.py` file.
-I began adding `cement` to support a separate CLI for `calcipy` installed with `pipx`, but that required a lot of boilerplate code.
+I began adding `cement` to support a separate CLI for `calcipy` installed with `pipx` or `uvx`, but that required a lot of boilerplate code.
 With `doit`, the string command needed to be complete at task evaluation rather than runtime, so globbing files couldn't be resolved lazily.

 ### Migration